Categories

 It's zone and a training technique - both combined together.
 In the graph below, the sweet spot is located between high zone 3 and low zone 4: between 84% to 97% of your FTP (power at threshold).
 For the non powermeter user I would call it "medium hard" - below your 40k time trial race pace, but harder than a traditional tempo workout.

-How to ride in the Sweet Spot on Group Ride
+How to do a Sweet Spot Group Ride, Podcast 👇

 From the How To Sweet Spot tip its example # 2: "ride on the front in the wind, take longer more frequent pulls.
 Do more work, be aggressive.
 While all this is going on, use your powermeter to confirm that you are indeed sweet spottin'.
 Or participate in a group ride with stronger riders that force you to ride harder just to stay with the group."
 Let's break that down with several of considerations.